BDC Hamburger Icon

 Toast

-Our review of Toast shows that it has many features explicitly geared toward establishments in the hospitality industry.
+Our review of Toast shows that it has many features explicitly geared toward establishments in the hospitality industry, including food and beverage businesses.
 One such tool is Toast Now, which lets you accept online ordering without purchasing more hardware.

 Key features